Ideal Product Design Process: 7 Steps to Perfection

 For us, an ideal design process is an iterative chain of design phases that starts with an idea and ends with full realization, which is reflected in our product design methodology.
 Every idea our clients bring to us is unique, aims at a particular audience, and solves different problems, so we can use all or some relevant stages in the product design process to ensure problem-solving flexibility.

-We show our progress to the team and the client at every phase and collect their feedback to improve it (if necessary) right away.
+During the design process, we show our progress to the team and the client at every phase and collect their feedback to improve it (if necessary) right away.

 We can adjust the product design and development process to the project’s requirements.
 We take into account factors such as the project’s target audience, its specifics (e.g., what kind of a domain the product will work in), and input data (such as an existing wireframe, prototype, analytics, user persona description, etc.).

-We map the best route to a good product in the shortest time possible without compromising quality.
+At each step of the design process, we map the best route to a good product in the shortest time possible without compromising quality.
 That means choosing the tools that best fit the particular project.

 An optimized design process allows us to dedicate more time to inventing UX and UI design components and generate more elaborate and creative solutions.